Mesotherapy for face – experience from an actual patient:

-Mesotherapy strengthens elastin fibers, stimulates collagen production, fights free radicals and stimulates cellular activity.
-Patients report loose skin to appear firmer and look younger and healthier, fine lines are reduced and skin has “a glow” as a result of Mesotherapy Treatments.
+Mesotherapy Bedford strengthens elastin fibers, stimulates collagen production, fights free radicals and stimulates cellular activity.
+Patients report increased firmness in loose skin, overall younger- and healthier-looking skin, less visible fine lines and “a glow” as a result of Mesotherapy Treatments.

 Many Mesotherapists practice the specialty of Medical Aesthetics because of the beautifying effects it has on the skin.
 Wrinkles, cellulite and skin rejuvenation are the most effective complaints successfully treated with Mesotherapy.
-The injectable is a combination with Botox for whole face treatments are also revealing overwhelming results.
+The injectable as a combination with Botox for whole face treatment also reveals breathtaking results.

 The primary reason these injections are so effective for wrinkles is that when administered correctly the injections reach not only the different layers of the skin, but the subcutaneous fat as well, helping reverse the physiology.
 Wrinkles, like other conditions involving the skin, have a multi-factorial etiology.
-Excessive skin wrinkles can be caused by: overall dehydration, excessive sun exposure, genetics, facial expressions, muscle atrophy, fatty acid deficiencies, hormone imbalances, nutrient deficiencies, and many other causes.
-It is best to utilize Mesotherapy for wrinkles in the context of a comprehensive natural medicine program to correct some of the above causes.
+The causes of excessive skin wrinkles are the following: overall dehydration, excessive sun exposure, genetics, facial expressions, muscle atrophy, fatty acid deficiencies, hormone imbalances, nutrient deficiencies and other known and unknown causes.
+It is best to utilize mesotherapy for wrinkles in the context of a comprehensive natural medicine program to correct some of the above causes.

-For the person with stress and increased muscle contraction in the forehead, Botox injections can be given along side the Mesotherapy treatment.
-Excessive wrinkles can also be a sign of advanced or aggressive aging, which emphasizes the need even more to utilize Mesotherapy, along side of a comprehensive Mid-Life Medicine regime.
-This may involve the use of regenerative therapies, natural hormone replacement, nutraceuticals, appropriate metabolic-type diet, and other Mid-Life Medicine measures.
+For the person with stress and increased muscle contraction in the forehead, we can inject Botox alongside the Mesotherapy treatment.
+Excessive wrinkles can also signal advanced or aggressive aging, which emphasizes the need even more to utilize Mesotherapy alongside a comprehensive Mid-Life Medicine regime.
+This may involve the use of regenerative therapies, natural hormone replacement, nutraceuticals, appropriate metabolic-type diet and other Mid-Life Medicine measures.

-The aging process can be cruel to our skin – Between sun damage and progressive collagen loss, the skin loses its plumpness and resiliency.
-Mesotherapy skin rejuvenation or “Mesolift” infuses the dermis with potent vitamins and anti-oxidants to rejuvenate and revitalize the skin.
+The aging process can be cruel to our skin.
+Between sun damage and progressive collagen loss, the skin loses its plumpness and resiliency.
+Mesotherapy skin rejuvenation or “Mesolift” infuses the dermis with antioxidants and vitamins to rejuvenate and revitalize the skin.
 We have many happy patients who have had a “Mesolift” and describe their skin as firm, radiant, youthful and glowing.
-The “Mesolift” is usually performed in an initial series of 2-4 treatments spaced a week apart.
-Following 2 sessions with a month apart .
-Results are maintained by twice a year touch up sessions.
+The “Mesolift” is usually performed in an initial series of 2-4 treatments spaced a week apart, followed by 2 sessions spaced a month apart.
+Results are maintained twice a year with touch-up sessions.